espruino/EspruinoDocs/info/Performance.md

 JavaScript on Embedded devices will never be as efficient as compiled code, so we've made it easy for you to add extremely fast code *where it is needed*:

+* Add `"ram"` to the top of your function to tell Espruino to keep it in RAM and pretokenise it.
 * Use the Web IDE to [compile JavaScript into optimised Thumb Code](/Compilation)
 * Create functions with [Inline C](/InlineC) or [Inline Assembler](/Assembler)
 * Recompile the Espruino firmware [with your own C code](/Extending+Espruino+1)